-Figure 10.
-CLD of transportation capacity

 5.4.
 The dynamic retail system

-The sales rate depletes the inventory level.
-The time needed for responding to customer demand is known as retailer sales time [86][77].
+Sales rate depletes the inventory level.
+The time required for responding to customers’ demand is known as retailer sales time [86].
 Some factors such as customer demand rate, economic status of consumers, and new technologies have a considerable impact on selling units to consumers.
-Decreasing LSP shipment rate, shipment time, and poor product quality can decline the retailer's inventory and sales rate [34] [27].
-Another variable that can improve the accuracy and efficiency of meeting customer orders is orders forecast stock determined based on the customer's orders historical data and the depletion of the retailer inventory[87,88] [78,79].
+Decreasing Logistics Service Provider (LSP) shipment rate, shipment time, and poor product quality can decline the retailer's inventory and sales rate [34].
+Another variable that can improve the accuracy and efficiency of meeting customer orders is orders forecast stock determined based on the customer's orders historical data and the depletion of the retailer inventory[87,88].
 However, this variable is out of scope for this study.
 The CLD model of the retailer system is shown in Figure 11.